IFC Men’s Recruitment Information and FAQ

 No, you cannot move on campus early for recruitment.
 You will move onto campus on your assigned move-in date.

-After registering for recruitment, you will receive regular communication from the Vice President of Recruitment, Jack Borek with information about the recruitment process.
+After registering for recruitment, you will receive regular communication from the Vice President of Recruitment, Killian Lyon with information about the recruitment process.
 Please make sure you are checking your TCU email.
-Give the TCU IFC Instagram a follow as important information will be announced throughout the summer.
+Give the TCU IFC Instagram a follow as important information will be announced.